Community mental health and substance abuse services

 Substance Abuse License Appeal Assessment

 This assessment helps document a person’s recovery efforts as required by the Licensing Appeal Division of the Secretary of State.
 This process supports the potential return of drving priveleges.
-Prepayment is required for this service.
+Prepayment is required.

 Barry County Community Mental Health Authority’s substance abuse services program works with a certified Suboxone doctor to help those with narcotics addiction in staying clean and sober and rebuilding their life.

 The program provides financial assistance to families that include a child with severe developmental disabilities.
 The intent is to help make it possible for children with developmental disabilities to remain with or return to their birth or adoptive families.